 What we looked for when testing Christmas crackers

-Quality: This included the quality of the cracker, its ‘bang’ and its contents.
+Quality: this included the quality of the cracker, its ‘bang’ and its contents.
 How would it look on a Christmas table?
-Did it have a wow factor?
+Did it have the wow factor?

-Contents: Did the crackers contain a gift, hat and joke?
-Did they ‘bang’?
+Contents: did the crackers contain a gift, hat and joke?
 Did they contain anything out of the ordinary?
 Do the crackers provide good value for money?

 The best Christmas hampers